-"District Non-Contributor": A building, structure, site, feature, or object within a defined District that is not associated with the significance of the District or was not present during the period of significance, or has been altered to the extent that it no longer retains integrity.
+"District Non-Contributor": A building, structure, site, feature, or object within a defined District that is not associated with the significance of the District or was not present during the period of significance.
 A District Non-Contributor shall not be precluded from being individually eligible as a Site of Merit or Landmark under different significance criteria.